EunoiaC/Checkbox-Questions/README.md

 ### `setCorrectAnswer(ArrayList<Integer> correctAnswer)`
 Sets the correct answer of the question.

+### `setOptionText(int index, String text)`
+Sets the text of an option retrieved by an index.
+The option is retrieved by the index in the order they can be seen in.

 # Questions
 Questions are an object that allow you to make a QuestionList full of Multiple Choice Questions.